kdh4970/IsaacSIM-Robot-Simulation/README.md

 ./run_single_sim.sh
 ```

+Before control the robot, click IsaacSIM GUI once.
+Then, you can control the robot by using keyboard.
+(Up, Down, Right, Left)

 #### (Unstable) Dual Simulation : Launch two isaacsim. (headless_sim and gui_sim)
 It may cause GPU crash error.
 ```
 cd IsaacSIM-Robot-Simulation
 ./run_dual_sim.sh
 ```

+Before control the robot, click Headless sim console once.
+Then, you can control the robot by using keyboard.
+(Up, Down, Right, Left)

 ## Demo